yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/README.md

 ## GAN 2014

+Generative Adversarial Networks (GANs) emerge as a powerful class of generative models.
+In particular, they are able to synthesize photorealistic images at high resolutions ($$1024 \times 1024$$) pixels which can not be distinguished.

+GANs and its variants

 train with adversarial methods, bypass the need of computing densities, at the expense of a good density estimation

 Generative adversarial networks (GANs) represent a zero-sum game between two machine players, a generator and a discriminator, designed to learn the distribution of data.